 - Available in three colors

 The unique feature of the Ztylus Stinger USB Emergency Escape Tool is that it doubles as a dual USB port for charging your devices.
-You’ll always know that this tool is in easy reach since it plugs right into your car’s lighter.
-In fact, it’s not evident from its appearance that there’s any additional functionality to the device.
+You’ll always know that this tool is within easy reach since it plugs right into your car’s lighter.
+It’s not evident from its appearance that the device has any additional functionality.

 In an emergency, the Stinger can be removed from its place and pushed against a car window with just a bit of force to activate the spring-loaded hammer.
 The top clip cuts through seat belts easily.
 Note that the shape of this product may make it difficult to use for charging, depending on the available space in your car’s console.